 As of 2019, SPECT has worked with four partnering organizations in 14 countries across three continents, training over 1400 healthcare workers from over 200 facilities.
-SPECT is still the only known organization in the world focused specifically on improving sterile processing practices in resource constrained countries.
+SPECT is the only known organization focused specifically on improving sterile processing practices in resource constrained countries.
 SPECT has been able to link education and training with research, which has the global surgical community paying attention.
 Because of SPECT's advocacy role and impact of training we have been invited to participate in conversations addressing the challenges of global safe surgery, placing sterile processing at this table for the first time.